moengage/MORichNotification/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/ios-sdk-integration

+V1.1.1
+Fixed a bug where attachment was not shown in Notification if App Group ID was not provided.

 V1.1.0
 Enabled tracking of push delivery using Notification Service Extension and AppGroups.